Supervised Image Classification with Random Forest in R

 2.6.
 Visualizing the Raster and Polygons

-Now that we have the raster with five bands and the polygons ready for training the model, let’s visualize our data.
+Now that we’ve the raster with five bands and the polygons ready for training the model, let’s visualize our data.
 We’ll create a natural color composition.
 To do this we need to inform the position of the RGB bands of the raster image (that is why naming it before hand was important) and overlay it with each class represented by the polygons.
-For visualization, we will use mapview() because it’s interactive (just because we want some cool!!!).
+For visualization, we’ll use mapview() because it’s interactive (just because we want some cool!!!).

 train_class_colors <- unique(train_features_clnd$Class) |>